-Yes there are rules.
-Whether flyers, yard signs, or internet ads, make sure you're aware of all campaign finance rules.
+Yes!
+Flyers, yard signs, or internet ads, make sure you are aware of all campaign finance rules.
 These rules and all other campaign finance information are in the FPPC finance manuals on their website: www.fppc.ca.gov.

 7) Can I get voter information for my campaign?